 An enthusiasm for the subject among pupils in the First to Third Forms is developed early via the Junior Chemistry Club, an extension activity run out of lesson time which features exciting, hands-on experiments.
 The Chemistry Academic Extension Group is an informal gathering of pupils every fortnight when pupils discuss questions that aim to extend their understanding into an advanced level of thinking of the subject.

 With the completion of the new SciTec project in 2016, the department facilities have been extended to include a project room with equipment that rivals many modern commercial research laboratories.
 Within the facility, pupils are able to carry out their own unique research.
 Previous projects include the synthesis of possible anti-aging drugs and the effect of substitution in heterocyclic rings in azo dyes.
 Pupils also carry out smaller research projects, allowing them to extend their own interests in the subject.
-September 2017 will see the commencement of a Quadrivium course looking at 'How Chemistry changed the world in six experiments'.

 Mr J Peverley